A Brooks-type result for sparse critical graphs: Introduction

 After $z$ is split, $G_2$ will still have $F(k, |V(G_2)|) < F(k, |V(G_2)|+1)$ edges, and therefore will not be $k$-critical.
 Thus the \Ore-composition of any two $k$-extremal graphs is again $k$-extremal.

 A graph is a $k$-{\em Ore graph} if it is obtained from a set of copies of $K_k$ by a sequence of \Ore-compositions.
 By the above, every $k$-Ore graph is $k$-extremal.
-So, we have an explicit construction of infinitely many $k$-extremal graphs.
+This yields an explicit construction of infinitely many $k$-extremal graphs.

 The main result of the present paper is the following.

 \begin{theorem} Let $k \geq 4$ and $G$ be a $k$-critical graph.
 Then $G$ is $k$-extremal if and only if it is a $k$-Ore graph.
 Moreover, if $G$ is not a $k$-Ore graph, then $|E(G)|\geq\frac{(k+1)(k-2)|V(G)|-y_k}{2(k-1)}$, where $y_k=\max\{2k-6,k^2-5k+2\}$.
 Thus $y_4 = 2$, $y_5 = 4$, and $y_k = k^2 - 5k + 2$ for $k \geq 6$. \end{theorem}